MahjongPantheon/pages-src/source/about/index.md

 - **Mimir** is a specialized backend database which supports JSON-RPC calls for data operations.
 - **Tyr** is mobile web application, which uses Mimir as its backend to provide online game overview and automated scoring abilities for every player with handheld device.
 - **Rheda** is simple dynamic web frontend to show Mimir's data pretty and conveniently.
-It includes rating tables, statistics, graphs, last games and also some tournament administration tools (this will change, though) (screenshots).
+It includes rating tables, statistics, graphs, last games and also some tournament administration tools (this will change, though).

 **Tyr** and **Rheda**  [screenshots](https://github.com/MahjongPantheon/pages-src/blob/Samhaina-patch-1/source/about/index.md#screenshots).